thingsboard/thingsboard.github.io/docs/user-guide/install/edge/docker.md

 * **Kafka** is recommended for production deployments.
 This queue is used on the most of ThingsBoard production environments now.
 It is useful for both on-prem and private cloud deployments.
 It is also useful if you like to stay independent from your cloud provider.
 However, some providers also have managed services for Kafka.
 See [AWS MSK](https://aws.amazon.com/msk/){: target="_blank"} for example.

 * **Hybrid** implementation combines PostgreSQL and Cassandra databases with Kafka queue service.
-It is recommended to use a hybrid database approach if you plan to manage 1M+ devices in production or handle high data ingestion rate (more than 5000 msg/sec).
+It is recommended if you plan to manage 1M+ devices in production or handle high data ingestion rate (more than 5000 msg/sec).

 Create a docker compose file for the **ThingsBoard Edge** service: